luizrosalba/js_free_code_camp/README.md

 There are two ways to access the properties of an object: dot notation (.) and bracket notation ([]), similar to an array.

 Dot notation is what you use when you know the name of the property (nome conhecido) you're trying to access ahead of time.

+Se a prop nao existe e vc quer criar use a notação ponto e inicialize (se nao inicializar nao vai criar )

-If the property of the object you are trying to access has a space in its name (ou é uma variavel), you will need to use bracket notation.
+If the property of the object you are trying to access has a space in its name (ou é uma variavel que já existe) , you will need to use bracket notation.
+Se ela já existe ou é uma variável , use bracket sem aspas criar com aspas fará ela criar uma prop com  o nome da variável e nao com o conteúdo da variável .

 ### We can use the .hasOwnProperty(propname) method of objects to determine if that object has the given property name. .hasOwnProperty() returns true or false if the property is found or not.